 "Record Date" shall mean the 15th day of the month preceding any Interest Payment Date.
-The first Record Date shall be July 15, 2017.

 "State" shall mean the State of California.

 "Tax Certificate" shall mean the Tax Certificate concerning certain matters pertaining to the use of proceeds of the Bonds, executed and delivered by the District on the date of issuance of the Bonds, including all exhibits attached thereto, as such certificate may from time to time be modified or supplemented in accordance with the terms thereof.